lake-lab/lake-lab.github.io/_pages/apply.md

 Interested in joining our lab at Princeton University?
 Wonderful!

 Rather than emailing Brenden directly, __please express your interest through the links below__.
-Brenden will review all submissions by the 1st of every month (except for Ph.D. candidates -- your form registers your interest and helps me  bookmark your future PhD application).
+Brenden will do his best to review all submissions by the 1st of every month (except for Ph.D. candidates -- your form registers your interest and helps me  bookmark your future PhD application).
 If you don't hear back by the 5th of the month, feel free to follow up at brenden@princeton.edu.

 <hr class='invis'>
 ##### __Postdoc candidates__
-We consider postdoc candidates on a case-by-case basis.
+We have limited spots for postdocs and we consider them on a case-by-case basis.
 Please express your interest through this [web form for postdoc candidates](https://forms.gle/zM2i4Q7uNijDfZqX9).
 Note, this is not a formal application and one must be invited to interview after submitting the form.

 <hr class='invis'>
 ##### __Ph.D. candidates__
-I will be accepting students for Fall 2027 (through Computer Science or Psychology), and you can express your interest through a web form, which will be posted here on August, 1 2026.
+I will be accepting students for Fall 2027 through the Ph.D. programs in Computer Science or Psychology.
+You can express your interest through a web form, which will be posted here on August, 1 2026.
 <!--
 .
 Interested Ph.D. candidates are encouraged to apply to either the [Ph.D.
 Program in Computer Science](https://gradschool.princeton.edu/academics/degrees-requirements/fields-study/computer-science#Apply)